 milk and vinegar mix together in a bowl.

-3 – Beat butter, then add sugar: Beat room temperature butter until smooth, then beat in granulated sugar until creamed and pale.
+Beat the butter, then add the sugar: Beat the room-temperature butter until smooth, then beat in the granulated sugar until it is creamed and pale.
 Add lemon zest.

 beat and sugar beat together in a mixing bowl.